Extremelyd1/SSMP.ExampleAddon/README.md

 # SSMP.ExampleAddon
 This repository serves as a bare-bones example of how to use the [SSMP](https://github.com/Extremelyd1/SSMP) API.
-It features a client and server addon that make use of the HKMP networking API for communication.
+It features a client and server addon that make use of the SSMP networking API for communication.